WP-Performance/wp-performance-theme/README.md

 # Press Wind FSE

-Minimal boilerplate theme for WordPress with Tailwind CSS and Vite JS for Full Site Editing.
+Minimal starter theme for WordPress with Tailwind CSS and Vite JS for Full Site Editing.

 ## Concept